mozyao/Data_challenge_shopify/README.md

 c)

-SELECT Products.ProductID, Products.ProductName, SUM(Quantity) AS TotalTimesOrdered
+SELECT R.ProductID, R.ProductName, SUM(R.Quantity) AS num
-FROM  Customers, OrderDetails, Orders, Products
+FROM (((OrderDetails INNER JOIN Products ON OrderDetails.ProductID = Products.ProductID) AS P INNER JOIN Orders On P.OrderID = Orders.OrderID) AS Q INNER JOIN Customers ON Customers.CustomerID = Q.CustomerID) AS R
-WHERE Customers.Country = "Germany" AND Customers.CustomerID = Orders.CustomerID AND Orders.OrderID = OrderDetails.OrderID AND OrderDetails.ProductID = Products.ProductID
+WHERE R.Country = "Germany"
-GROUP BY Products.ProductName
+GROUP BY R.ProductID
-ORDER BY TotalTimesOrdered DESC
+ORDER BY num DESC
-LIMIT 1;

 Thus, the  Boston Crab Meat was ordered most by customers in Germany.